 Which is the best 2FA solution?

 As a general rule, it's safe to say that 2FA is now one of the safest ways of protecting users' data and accounts from unauthorised access.
-However, the specific procedures a company chooses will often depend not only on the degree of security provided but also on the set-up and operating costs – as well as, importantly, their user-friendliness.
+However, the specific procedures a company chooses will often depend not only on the degree of security provided but also on the set-up and operating costs and, importantly, their user-friendliness.

 Methods that integrate biometric features into the authentication process and/or rely on the Fido Alliance's U2F standard are seen as particularly advanced in this respect.
 They combine a maximum level of security with a high degree of user-friendliness for customers.